The historical events are presented in an informal documentary style below

 TCP/IP defines 4 layers, as above, but it practice 5 layers are involved when the physical layer (copper cabling, optic fobre, wireless radio etc.) is included

-As can be seen above, there is no distiction bewteen the OSI layers 5, 6 and 7 (Session, Presentation and Application) and they are all considered to be in OSI layer 7 (Application) on all current IP networks, including the Internet
+As can be seen above, there is no distiction bewteen OSI Layer 5, Layer 6 or Layer7 (Session, Presentation and Application) and they are all generally in thw OSI Application layer 7 on all current IP networks, including the Internet

-The need for internetworking is illustrated well by the diagram on the right, which shows how ARPANET and MILNET, the part of the network that carried unclassified United States Department of Defense traffic, was physically separated in 1983.
+As the ARPANET continued to grew, the need for internetworking heightened, which is illustrated well by the diagram on the right, which shows how ARPANET and MILNET interconnected

 SATNET, or the Atlantic Packet Satellite Network as it was also known, was an early satellite network that was an important part of the first heterogeneous computer network and the fledgling Internet